Spoiler (media): Psychological effect

+Positive effects

 In 2011, Nicholas Christenfeld and Jonathan Leavitt of UC San Diego did a psychological experiment testing whether spoilers diminish enjoyment of fiction.
 They gave subjects short stories with twist endings to read, giving some of the subjects information about the twist in advance.
-For nearly every story, subjects who had the story "spoiled" enjoyed the story more than the subjects who didn't know the ending in advance.
+For nearly every story, subjects who had the story "spoiled" enjoyed the story more than the subjects who did not know the ending in advance.

 The spoiling of James Holzhauer's loss on Jeopardy!, which was reported upon by both print and Internet sources hours before it aired on most of the show's stations, had a somewhat unexpectedly positive impact on that episode's ratings.
 Instead of ruining the outcome, the spoilers had teased just enough to encourage viewers to tune in to see how the previously dominant Holzhauer was beaten.
 Jeopardy! does not contractually require its audience members to remain silent in regard to spoilers; members have generally followed the honor system in not leaking spoilers before episodes air.

+Although many avoid spoilers to prevent the possibility of decreased enjoyment, research does suggest that spoilers can increase enjoyment for viewers under certain criteria.
+One is mood management, in which spoilers can function as "non cognitive desensitization strategy and a cognitive coping strategy."
+Instead of spoilers inducing positive feelings, those who engage with spoilers may so as a protective measure.
+They can insulate viewers from negative feelings by giving a sense of preparedness or time for viewers to process such information before they actually view it.
+Those who report that spoilers have increased enjoyment for them while engaging in media typically either actively seek this information as a division to ease anxiety or happen across a favorable spoiler.

+Those who enjoy spoilers, or feel that spoilers increase their enjoyment while viewing, entail different criteria of focus and for assessment.
+Another criterion in assessing how spoilers may enhance enjoyment for viewers is curiosity.
+Viewers may feel anxiety-ridden or impatient is the face of cliffhangers or potential plot twists, in which seeing spoilers were ways to overcome these "gaps" in viewership.

+In light of media conglomeration, spoilers are becoming harder to avoid for viewers.
+In this way, viewers who state they embrace spoilers find enjoyment, find normalcy in spoilers, and now focus on the aesthetic elements rather than the overall plot.
+Knowing the end of a TV show, book, movie, etc., is perceived by viewers who embrace spoilers as only a marginal component for their enjoyment.
+Viewers may know the ending, but not the process in which the ways things occur or how they specifically happen.